Guides

 WHERE id = '<your-uuid>';

-Switching tiers for sales demos
+Switching plates for sales demos

 UPDATE public.subscriptions

-SET plan = 'pro', status = 'active'
+SET plan = 'full_loop', status = 'active'

-Switch back to Free to demonstrate gating and upgrade prompts:
+Reset to Free to demonstrate gating and upgrade prompts:

 UPDATE public.subscriptions

-SET plan = 'free'
+SET plan = 'free', status = 'active'

 Key objections and responses